Compassionate Care, National Accreditation:

 It is very important to get news from official sources and take the right precautions to stay healthy and informed during this time.
 Experts have spoken out about the importance of information quoting “facts minimize fear”.
 The Technical Officer of the Department of Mental Health and Substance Use, Aiysha Malik, urges that facts do minimize fear.
 “There are two sources, One is the [World Health Organization]; the other is your national authority… A repeated message for managing fear in the COVID-19 response is to get facts.
 Facts minimize fear.”

-Staying updated on accurate and current COVID-19 information is crucial to stay informed and safe.
+Staying updated on accurate and current COVID-19 information is crucial to staying informed and safe.
 Getting news from the source (WHO) can help you protect your family and your friends without panicking or being fearful.
 Sometimes inaccurate headlines and the spreading of lies/rumors can cause stress and even more fear in people.
 Together we can get through this by staying informed and following the proper guidelines in our day-to-day lives.

-Mental Health as a part of The Public Health Response
+Mental Health as A Part of The Public Health Response

 mental health policy